Adroiti/docs-for-code-review-tools/Cppcheck/unsignedLessThanZero.md

-Pattern: Unsigned less than zero
+Pattern: Less than zero check for unsigned variable

 Issue: -